Prepaid Tuition & Savings Plans

 Savings Plan Trusts

-Investment accounts that parents can use to build up tuition dollars for the future.
-Savings plan trusts are investment accounts in which parents may cultivate their children's education funds.
-Participants can make deposits of as little as $25 and these programs usually guarantee a minimum rate of return.
-One advantage to this type of college funding is the freedom to apply the savings to the students choice of college when he or she is old enough to participate in the decision.
+Savings plan trusts are investment accounts where parents cultivate their child's education funds.
+Participants can make deposits of as little as $25 and programs usually guarantee a minimum rate of return.
+An advantage to this type of funding is the freedom to apply the savings to any college or university.

-- Small deposits are accepted, often as little as $25 per month.
+- Small deposits are accepted, as little as $25 per month.

 - The funds can be used at any accredited U.S. college or university.